-Hopefully some of these recommendations will guide you and help you find your best pillow for migraine.
+Hopefully some of these recommendations will guide you and help you find your best pillow for migraine and headaches.
 While some of the pillows are very affordable, others are a bit more pricey.
 Make sure to review the return policy because some offer 30 days or even much longer to try the pillow or return it for your money back.
 I’d love to hear from you about your favorite pillow!
-Comment below or drop a post in our private Facebook group, on Instagram or Twitter.
+Comment below about your favorite migraine pillow or drop a post in our private Facebook group, on Instagram or Twitter.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.